 9. Get To Know Ethiopian Food

 Ethiopia’s cuisine is diverse, flavorful, and definitely something you should experience.
 Meals are usually served on a common platter to encourage dining together.
 Injera, a giant grey spongy pancake-like bread, is the country’s staple food, and upon its slightly rubbery surface is served an array of foods, from mounds of spicy stew (wat) to vegetable curries.
 People eat with their right hands, using the injera to scoop up food served alongside it.
 I enjoy injera; my husband, on the other hand, says it has the consistency of eating a soggy bath mat!
-As a former Italian colony, pasta is another popular food for those not keen to sample the injera.
+As a result of the Italian occupation in the 1930s and ’40s, pasta is another popular food for those not keen to sample the injera.

 10. Indulge In Coffee Where It Originated

 Ethiopia is where Coffea arabica, the coffee plant, originates, and a traditional coffee ceremony is worth attending.
 During the ceremony, a woman will roast the coffee beans in front of the guests.
 Then she’ll grind the beans and brew them in a clay coffee pot (jebena).
 The coffee is served in tiny cups (si’ni) and diners have their choice of sugar or, rather interestingly, salt.
 Guests are traditionally offered three cupfuls, using the same grounds each time, so each consecutive cup is a little weaker.

 Ethiopia is an experience like no other.
 Stunning scenery, incredibly rare wildlife, amazing people, history, and an ancient culture.
 While it’s not a destination that will appeal to all, it’s one that’s bound to inspire and excite an intrepid traveler!